Distinguished Artist Award

 Current Recipient

-We are honored to add to her list of accolades, the 2022 ACM SIGGRAPH Distinguished Artists Award for Lifetime Achievement in Digital Art for her many pioneering computational art techniques engaging human sensitivity in the production of her abstract geometrical artworks.
+We are honored to add to Frieder Nake’s list of accolades the 2024 ACM SIGGRAPH Distinguished Artists Award for Lifetime Achievement in Digital Art for his foundational work in algorithmic art and his lasting contributions to computer graphics and digital art.

 Previous Recipients